joe-at-da/face-swap/backend/docs/supabase_integration.md

 3. Running combined facial and voice recognition
 4. Exporting recognition and transcription data to Supabase
 5. Uploading the full combined video to Supabase storage
+6. Processing recognition results to identify speaking segments
+7. Creating and uploading clips for each speaking segment

+## Speaker Segmentation Logic

+The system implements the following logic to identify speaking segments and create clips:

+1. **Speaker Identification**: The system combines facial recognition and voice recognition results to identify speakers in the video.

+2. **Segment Merging**: Segments from the same speaker that are less than 60 seconds apart are merged into a single clip.
+This handles cases where an MP briefly pauses during their speech.

+3. **Clip Boundaries**: A new clip is created when:
+   - A different MP starts speaking
+   - The same MP resumes speaking after a pause of more than 60 seconds

+4. **Transcript Extraction**: For each clip, the system extracts the relevant portion of the transcript based on the start and end timestamps.

+5. **Confidence Scoring**: Each clip includes a confidence score derived from the recognition results, indicating the system's confidence in the speaker identification.

+## Supabase Integration Components

+### SupabaseService Class

+The `SupabaseService` class in `backend/services/integration/supabase_client.py` provides the following functionality:

+- Authentication with Supabase using service role key
+- Uploading files to Supabase Storage buckets
+- Inserting data into Supabase tables
+- Getting public URLs for uploaded files

+### Recognition Export

+The `export_recognition_results` function in `backend/services/recognition/supabase_export.py` handles:

+- Creating a combined audio-video file for Supabase
+- Exporting recognition results to a JSON file
+- Combining recognition and transcription data
+- Creating speaker-attributed transcripts

+### Parliament Member Clips Table

+The `parliament_member_clips` table in Supabase stores the following information for each clip:

+- **member_id**: ID of the MP speaking
+- **transcript**: Text for the MP speaking
+- **full_video_path**: Path to the full video with audio
+- **start_timestamp**: When MP starts speaking (e.g., "00:10:53")
+- **end_timestamp**: When MP stops speaking (e.g., "00:11:43")
+- **duration_seconds**: Duration of the clip in seconds
+- **session_date**: Date of the parliamentary session
+- **session_type**: Type of parliamentary session
+- **debate_topic**: Topic of debate
+- **status**: Status of the clip (e.g., "pending_review", "approved", "rejected")

 ## Important Notes